-Pizzeria Gregario is listed as one of the top 50 Tampa bay restaurants by Tampa Bay Times, and it is the only pizzeria in the top 10 of the list.
+Pizzeria Gregario is listed as one of the top 50 Tampa Bay restaurants by Tampa Bay Times and the only one in the top 10 of the list.
 It serves Italian-style pies cooked over an open flame.

 If you are a pizza lover, you can’t miss this place.
-The flavor and texture of the crust by Pizzeria Gregario remains unbeatable in Tampa Bay.
-The place is also family-friendly and a must-visit for anyone who is in the area.
+The flavor and texture of the crust by Pizzeria Gregario remain unbeatable in Tampa Bay.
+The place is also family-friendly and a must-visit for anyone in the area.

 Ybor City Tour